Today's topic is getting organized.

 How do you want to be seen and treated?
 When acting like the kind of person you respect you have a deep sense of pride.
 You don't carry guilt.
 And you don't put up with anyone who tries to treat you in a demeaning way.
 Inside you know you are one of the people who doesn't deserve disrespect.
 And you will not allow it!

 So take some time and imagine.
 Imagine the finest person you can.
 A person you admire.
-A person who conducts him or honor, and pride.
+A person who conducts him or herself with honor, and pride.
 That's your role model - your imaginary mentor.
 See how your world and your changes!

 THOUGHTS TO LIVE BY